loysan-mendes/sentinel-shield/README.md

 ## 📊 Dashboard
 Access the real-time security monitor at `http://localhost:3000`.

-## 📄 Assignment & Documentation
-For internship evaluators, please see the [SENTINELSHIELD_ASSIGNMENT_SUBMISSION.md](./SENTINELSHIELD_ASSIGNMENT_SUBMISSION.md) for the detailed practical journal and final report.

 ## ⚖️ License
 Distributed under the ISC License.
 See `LICENSE` for more information.